11ty/11ty-website/docs/languages/markdown.md

 | ------------------- | -------------- | ---------------------------------------------------------- |
 | `md`                | `.md`          | [`markdown-it`](https://www.npmjs.com/package/markdown-it) |

-Markdown files can be optionally pre-processed with an additional template engine.
-This can be configured on a per-template basis or globally.
-Read more at [Changing a Template’s Rendering Engine](/docs/languages/).
+{% callout "warn" %}
+Markdown files are by default pre-processed as Liquid templates. <a href="/docs/config/#default-template-engine-for-markdown-files">You can change this default in your configuration file</a> (or disable it altogether).
+To change this for a single template and not globally, read <a href="/docs/languages/">Changing a Template’s Rendering Engine</a>.
+{% endcallout %}

 ## Markdown Options